mahseema/awesome-ai-tools/README.md

 ## Code

 - [GitHub Copilot](https://github.com/features/copilot) - GitHub Copilot uses the OpenAI Codex to suggest code and entire functions in real-time, right from your editor.
+- [Capacity](https://capacity.so) - Capacity lets you turn your ideas into fully functional web apps in minutes using AI.
 - [OpenAI Codex](https://platform.openai.com/docs/guides/code/) - An AI system by OpenAI that translates natural language to code.
 - [Ghostwriter](https://blog.replit.com/ai) - An AI-powered pair programmer by Replit.
 - [Amazon CodeWhisperer](https://aws.amazon.com/codewhisperer/) - Build applications faster with the ML-powered coding companion.